Billy Bishop Toronto City Airport: Ground transportation

 The airport is served by the nearby 509 Harbourfront and 511 Bathurst routes of the Toronto streetcar system.
 The nearest 509 Harbourfront stops are at Bathurst & Queen's Quay, while the nearest 511 Bathurst stops are at Fleet & Bathurst.
-The 509 Harbourfront streetcar provides a connection to Union Station, while the 511 Bathurst Streetcar provides a connection to the Bathurst station (which is served the by Line 2 Bloor–Danforth subway route).
+The 509 Harbourfront streetcar provides a connection to Toronto Union Station, while the 511 Bathurst Streetcar provides a connection to the Bathurst station (which is served the by Line 2 Bloor–Danforth subway route).

 For Porter and Air Canada passengers, a shuttle bus to Union Station and the Fairmont Royal York is provided.
 The airport provides parking lots adjacent and at the airport itself.

-Access beteween the Toronto mainland and the airport terminal
+Access between the Toronto mainland and the airport terminal

-The airport terminal, located on the island, has, since 2015, been connected to mainland Toronto by a pedestrian tunnel.
+The airport terminal, located on the island, has since 2015 been connected to mainland Toronto by a pedestrian tunnel.

 The airport owns two ferries: the 200-passenger ferry Marilyn Bell I, with the 150-passenger David Hornell V.C. as a backup vessel.
 These are used to provide a further connection between the island airport and the Toronto mainland.
 At only 122 m in distance, the route is one of the world's shortest regularly scheduled ferry routes.
 The ferry transports vehicles (for a fee) and free for passengers.

 Porter Airlines corporate headquarters

 The corporate headquarters of Porter Airlines is located on the airport property.

 According to a TPA study, the airport employs approximately 1,900 persons.
 84% of the positions are related to airlines and airlines servicing.
 Another 52 jobs are held in contract positions.

 Ground run-up enclosure

 In 2017, the airport opened a "Ground Run-Up Enclosure."
-After maintenance, plane operators must, by regulation, "run-up" their plane's engines to high thrust, creating a large amount of noise.
+After maintenance, plane operators must, by regulation, "run-up" their plane's turboprop engines to high thrust, creating a large amount of noise.
 The facility on the south side of the airport grounds, 14 m in height, and 63 m by 66 m in area, is intended to dampen the noise of the tests.
 The facility cost CA$9 million.